idoshoy/Sisense/README.md

 # Sisense

-Those script were made for Sisence as task.
+Those scripts were made for Sisence as a task.

 Requirements:
 1. Being able to run ".sh" scripts